 - News content is in-depth, well-cited, accurate, and contains original reporting.

-- Content should demonstrate the amount of time, effort, and skill to create it.
+- Quality content takes a significant amount of time, effort, talent and skill to create.

 - Demonstrate E-A-T (Expertise, Authoritativeness, and Trustworthiness).
 E-A-T is Google's new acronym and ensures the page is high-quality and created by reliable sources.

 - Expert writers write expert content.
 "High-quality pages and websites need enough expertise to be authoritative and trustworthy on their topic."

 - Websites Should Be 'Beneficial.'